-These wooden bangle bracelets are one of our favorite crafts.
+These wooden bangle bracelets are one of our favorite crafts, especially for summer camp!
 You can be creative and match your own style, and there are so many options for decorating.
 These can be for both kids and adults.
 Pick your favorite designs from the photo and learn how to make them!
 See the instructions below for each.

 It is everyone’s job, including PE teachers, to prepare students with the skills to succeed in today’s job market.
 Aside from math, literacy is the most fundamental skill any student needs to succeed in a global economy.